ramchaithanya/SelfDrivingCar/CarND-Behavioral-Cloning-P3-master/WriteUp.md

 I have read the below article and came to understanding how to augment my data

-![Data Augmentation]: [(https://junshengfu.github.io/driving-behavioral-cloning/) "Behavior Cloning Article"]
+![Data Augmentation][(https://junshengfu.github.io/driving-behavioral-cloning/) "Behavior Cloning Article"]

 #### 2. Attempts to reduce overfitting in the model